muratk5n/thirdwave/en/README.md

 Can partly be blamed on the mindshare influenced by Silicon Valley 'coders' who are really digital bean counters..
-They believe they can fix all by 'knocking out some code'.
+They believe they can fix all by 'knocking out some code', or now a "neural net".

 ---